Jamal al-Dhari

-Sheikh Jamal Abd al-Wahhab Khamis al-Dhari is one of the leaders of the al-Zoba tribe in Iraq, and is the nephew of the late Islamic Scholar and religious leader sheikh Harith al-Dhari.
+Sheikh Jamal Abd al-Wahhab Khamis al-Dhari is one of the leaders of the al-Zoba tribe in Iraq, and is the nephew of the Islamic scholar and religious leader Sheikh Harith al-Dhari.

 Jamal al-Dhari was born in the Abu Ghraib district of Iraq on July 16, 1965.
 He grew up within the al-Zoba tribe and in the 1970s he attended the Hafsa School.

 In 1984 he was conscripted into the Iraqi Army to fight in the Iran-Iraq War.
 During his time on the frontline, he fought alongside both Sunni and Shia officers and friends, in the Iraqi Republican Guard.